 2. Committed to creating statewide and local change for trans and queer youth and uniting for racial and gender justice, specifically with a focus on advocacy, policy change, and school climate.

 Who should apply?

-    After being a leader at GAYLA, students are encouraged to continue advocating for LGBTQ youth in schools by:
+After being a leader at GAYLA, students are encouraged to continue advocating for trans and queer youth in schools by:

 Read the blog from QYAD/GAYLA 2012.

 See quotes and photos from previous years below.